Saskatchewan Human Rights Commission v Whatcott: Minimal impairment

-Rothstein J then considered whether the provision minimally impaired the impugned right to freedom of expression.
-Rothstein J answered affirmatively, holding that alternative measures, including a "marketplace of ideas" and an expanded role for the criminal law in hate speech cases, would not achieve the legislative objective, or would only achieve it ineffectively.
-Rothstein J held also that the provision was not overbroad once the language "ridicules, belittles or otherwise affronts the dignity of" was removed.
+Rothstein then considered whether the provision minimally impaired the impugned right to freedom of expression.
+He answered affirmatively, holding that alternative measures, including a "marketplace of ideas" and an expanded role for the criminal law in hate speech cases, would not achieve the legislative objective, or would only achieve it ineffectively.
+He held also that the provision was not overbroad once the language "ridicules, belittles or otherwise affronts the dignity of" was removed.

-Rothstein J rejected Whatcott's argument that the expression at issue was protected because it was political in nature:
+Rothstein rejected Whatcott's argument that the expression at issue was protected because it was political in nature:

 [120] In my view, s.
 14 of the Code provides an appropriate means by which to protect almost the entirety of political discourse as a vital part of freedom of expression.
 It extricates only an extreme and marginal type of expression which contributes little to the values underlying freedom of expression and whose restriction is therefore easier to justify.

-Rothstein J also rejected Whatcott's submission that his expression was protected because it differentiated between homosexual orientation and activity.
-Instead, Rothstein J held that "attacks on conduct [that is a crucial aspect of the identity of the vulnerable group] stand as a proxy for attacks on the group itself".
-Rothstein J also rejected arguments that the SHRC was overbroad because it did not require proof of intent or harm and because it did not offer any defences.
-Rothstein J instead wrote that the analysis must focus on the effects of the impugned expression, not the communicator's intent, that the legislature is "entitled to a reasonable apprehension of societal harm as a result of hate speech", and that the absence of defences in the SHRC was not determinative; truthful statements or sincerely held beliefs do not affect the analysis, which must be undertaken from an objective standpoint.
+Rothstein also rejected Whatcott's submission that his expression was protected because it differentiated between homosexual orientation and activity.
+Instead, he held that "attacks on conduct [that is a crucial aspect of the identity of the vulnerable group] stand as a proxy for attacks on the group itself".
+He also rejected arguments that the SHRC was overbroad because it did not require proof of intent or harm and because it did not offer any defences.
+He instead wrote that the analysis must focus on the effects of the impugned expression, not the communicator's intent, that the legislature is "entitled to a reasonable apprehension of societal harm as a result of hate speech", and that the absence of defences in the SHRC was not determinative; truthful statements or sincerely held beliefs do not affect the analysis, which must be undertaken from an objective standpoint.

 Benefits and deleterious effects

-Rothstein J found that the benefits of the section 14(1)(b) prohibition on hate speech outweighed the "detrimental effect of restricting expression which, by its nature, does little to promote the values underlying freedom of expression".
+Rothstein found that the benefits of the section 14(1)(b) prohibition on hate speech outweighed the "detrimental effect of restricting expression which, by its nature, does little to promote the values underlying freedom of expression".

 Freedom of religion analysis

-Next, Rothstein J considered whether section 14(1)(b) of the SHRC infringed the freedom of religion enshrined in section 2(a) of the Charter.
-Rothstein J concluded that section 2(a) had been infringed because Whatcott had a sincere religious belief and since section 14(1)(b) would significantly interfere with his ability to communicate his sincerely held beliefs.
-However, Rothstein J found that the infringement was justified under section 1 of the Charter, but again held that the wording "ridicules, belittles or otherwise affronts the dignity of" was unconstitutional.
+Next, Rothstein considered whether section 14(1)(b) of the SHRC infringed the freedom of religion enshrined in section 2(a) of the Charter.
+He concluded that section 2(a) had been infringed because Whatcott had a sincere religious belief and since section 14(1)(b) would significantly interfere with his ability to communicate his sincerely held beliefs.
+However, he found that the infringement was justified under section 1 of the Charter, but again held that the wording "ridicules, belittles or otherwise affronts the dignity of" was unconstitutional.